 Fully Booked!
-Mobile Learning Center project aims to re-introduce reading, the basis of self-empowerment to children in the local community who lack adequate access to books on a diverse range of topics.
-The Mobile Learning Center was launched in April 2014 to provide a 2-in-1 service as a library and a classroom to increase the rate and quality of literacy among pilot schools in Phuket and neighboring provinces.
+Mobile Learning Center project aims to re-introduce reading, the basis of self-empowerment to children in the local community who lack adequate access to books on a diverse range of topics The Mobile Learning Center was launched in April 2014 to provide a 2-in-1 service as a library and a classroom to increase the rate and quality of literacy among pilot schools in Phuket and neighboring provinces.

 Our program start-up was funded by Baht 2.2 million fundraised from Laguna Phuket sports events and another Baht 2.2 million matching funds from Banyan Tree Global Foundation.
-MLC helps teachers creating learning courses including English day camp and local learning centre day trip benefiting over 183 students and 16 teachers in Phuket in 2022.
+In 2023, MLC helps teachers creating learning courses including English day camp and local learning centre day trip benefiting over 122 students and 7 teachers in Phuket and Phang Nga.